Doughface: The 1850s

 The doughfaces' ultimate weakness, from a Southern perspective, was on the issue of popular sovereignty.
 At the time of the Kansas-Nebraska Act, both the northern and southern Democrats accepted popular sovereignty as the proper states' rights position.
 It protected against federal consolidation and insured the equality of the states to compete in the territories.
 Douglas and many northern Democrats remained consistent through 1860 in their support for popular sovereignty.
 Southerners, on the other hand, saw the increasing strength of the anti-slavery movement in the North and by the late 1850s were no longer content simply to rely on preventing the federal government from interfering in the territories, but insisted on federal intervention to protect slavery there and prevent any decision on slavery until a territory prepared a constitution as part of an application for statehood.
 Northern Democrats such as Douglas could not go that far with the South.
 The doughface, as an agent for sectional compromise, had outlived his usefulness.

+John Russell Bartlett's 1848 Dictionary of Americanisms defined the word as a "contemptuous nickname, applied to the northern favorers and abettors of negro slavery."
+The phrase was often meant as a personal insult; Doughfaces were even charged with being "white slaves" suffering from "slavery of the mind," and Henry Clay said the phrase "did more injury than any two words I have ever known."
+When John C. Calhoun implied Franklin Pierce was a doughface, Pierce responded that he would physically fight anyone who called him by that name, even after Calhoun had already apologized.

+Walt Whitman used the phrase for his 1850 poem "Song for Certain Congressmen" which was later revised as the "Dough-Face Song" which begins: